Live Workshop: Integrate Google SecOps with Bindplane - Join Us on January 29th at 11 AM ET!Sign Up Now

 • Temperature

-Suppose you don’t already have an OpenTelemetry collector built with the latest SNMP receiver installed.
-In that case, we suggest using the observIQ OpenTelemetry Collector distro, which includes the SNMP receiver (and many others).
-Installation is simple with our one-line installer.
-Come back to this blog after running the install command on your source.
+If you still need an OpenTelemetry Collector with the latest SNMP receiver installed, we recommend using the observIQ OpenTelemetry Collector distro, which includes the SNMP receiver and many others.
+You can easily install it with our one-line installer.
+Feel free to return to this blog after running the install command on your source.

-You can just navigate to your OpenTelemetry configuration file.
-If you’re using the observIQ Collector, you’ll find it in one of the following locations:
+If you're using the observIQ Collector, you can find your OpenTelemetry configuration file in one of the following locations:

 yaml